-We know that attending our conference for the first time can be both overwhelming and exciting.
-We know what you might be thinking:
+We know that attending our conference for the first time can be both exciting and overwhelming.
+We know you might be thinking…

 I won’t know anyone!

 Pack appropriate clothing so that you will be comfortable throughout your entire conference experience.
 During the day, casual attire is acceptable (jeans, slacks, shorts).
 You might want to bring a sweater too, because the hotel space can be cool with the air conditioning.
 Evening attire is casual as well, however, our Saturday Night Banquet is your chance to dress up!
 If you have signed up for any of our tours or excursions, be sure to bring comfortable walking shoes and appropriate attire, and be sure to have your prepaid ticket for the activity.

-Workshops begin on Wednesday and end Saturday afternoon, running throughout the day, with a lunch break scheduled midday.
-Workshops are typically 1 hour and 15 minutes with a 15 minute break between them.
-There is no need to sign up in advance to attend workshops; simply arrive and enjoy the workshop!
+Workshops begin on Wednesday afternoon and end Saturday afternoon, running throughout the day, with a lunch break scheduled midday.
+Workshops are typically 1 hour and 15 minutes with a 15-minute break between them.
+There is no need to sign up in advance to attend workshops; simply arrive and enjoy!
 Take a look at our Past Conference Information to get a taste of what’s in store.
 Be thinking about leading a workshop yourself one year.

-First Timers Workshop: Meet other First Timers and become acquainted with the busy conference schedule at this fun, informative gathering.
-There will be a small presentation on the history of the NSA, a recap of some of the great things that we have to offer, and what stuttering is in a “nutshell,” as well as tips on how to ensure that your experience at the conference is the best it can be.
+First Timers Workshop: Meet other First-Timers and become acquainted with the busy conference schedule at this fun, informative gathering.
+There will be a small presentation on the history of the NSA, a recap of some of the great things that we have to offer, as well as tips on how to ensure that your experience at the conference is the best it can be.

-First Timers Lunch*: This lunch is held onsite and gives First Timers an opportunity to continue socializing with other First Timers as well as conference regulars. *All expenses paid for by each attendee – $10.00 for a sandwich, chips, and a beverage
+First Timers Lunch*: This lunch is held onsite and gives First Timers an opportunity to continue socializing with other First Timers as well as conference regulars. *The cost of the luncheon is included for all first-time attendees, but those wishing to attend must pre-register.

-Live Auction and Banquet: Our Saturday Night Black, White & Red Ball is your opportunity to bid on luxury vacations and other one-of-a-kind pieces. *This is a pre-paid event – you must have a ticket for dinner.
+Charity Banquet*: Our last night is your opportunity to take final pictures with new and old friends alike and dance the night away. *This is a pre-paid event – you must have a ticket for dinner.